Awards Guidelines and Categories, FAQs

 Recording of the Year

-• Definition - This award recognizes an artist whose music demonstrates excellence in a complete recording and may represent any genre or style of music.
-This is awarded to an artist/group.
-Submissions into this category may also be submitted into one genre category in the same year.
+- Definition - This award recognizes an artist whose music showcases excellence in a comprehensive recording, spanning any genre or style.
+It is presented to an individual or group.
+Entries into this category may also be submitted to one of the other artistic categories in the same year.
 At least 50% of the tracks must be previously unreleased songs.
 An unreleased song is defined as material not previously released to radio, retail or other public consumption.
 Re-recorded live or compilation releases must meet the same requirements.

-• Eligibility – A full length recording with a minimum of six (6) songs or 30 mins commercially released within 24 months of the submission deadline and not be part of a collection previously nominated.
-These recordings must be fully produced.
-If a group, at least 50% of the members must fulfill the eligibility criteria.
+- Eligibility – A full length recording with a minimum of six (6) songs or 30 mins commercially released within 24 months of the submission deadline and not be included in any collection previously nominated.
+Commercially released is described as content that the artist has shared with the public via radio, stores, or any other platforms.
+Live re-recordings or compilation albums must adhere to the same standards.

 Songwriter(s) of the Year